Hiring Glossary

 What Is A Form W-2?

-A form W-2, also known as the Wage and Tax Statement, is a document that employers in the U.S. are required to provide to their employees at the end of each tax year.
+A form W-2, officially known as the Wage and Tax Statement, is a document that employers in the U.S. are required to provide to their employees at the end of each tax year.
 It outlines the employee's total wages earned and the taxes withheld throughout the year, including Social Security, Medicare, and federal and state income taxes.
 Employees use the W-2 form to file their annual tax returns with the Internal Revenue Service (IRS) and state tax agencies.

+Employers must complete a Form W-2 for each employee for whom they pay a salary, wage, or other compensation.
 The W-2 tax form is crucial for ensuring accurate tax filing and helps both the IRS and employees track the proper amount of taxes owed or refunded.

 What Are The Different Types Of W-2 Employees?

-A W-2 employee is an individual who is formally employed by a company whereas a 1099 employee is an independent worker.
-Here’s a summary of the key differences between the two:
+A W-2 employee is an individual who is formally employed by a company on a full-time basis whereas a 1099 employee is an independent worker.
+The differences between the two types of workers primarily revolves around the nature of their working relationship, tax obligations, and eligibility for benefits.

 W-2 Employee 1099 Employee